 But that’s only a fraction of its appeal.
 At the jetty’s far end is the Underwater Observatory, which reveals myriad marine species 8m below the ocean’s surface.
 It’s joined by an interpretive centre and museum and train rides.

-Book now: BIG4 Beachlands Holiday Park.
+Nearby park: BIG4 Beachlands Holiday Park.